IBM/graph-db-insights/README.md

 ![](doc/source/images/most_mentioned.png)

-To visualise the graph created using this notebook,
+To visualise the graph created by using the functions written in the notebook,
 * open the graph editor of the orientdb Studio
-* execute the query in the graph editor.
+* execute the graph query in the graph editor.
 * results of the query will be in the form of graph.
 For example, To find the connections of a node in the graphdb i.e. `to find the coworkers of the actor Tom Hanks `,

 ![](doc/source/images/worked_With.png)